EvgenyNerush/performance/README.markdown

 Performance of math, file output and file input is measured as follows.
 First, random numbers, uniform in (0,1), are generated.
-Pairs of random numbers are used to generate floats distributed so that the distribution function is proportional to *arcsin(sqrt(x))*, and these floats are dumped to the file `generated_rand_numbers`.
+Pairs of random numbers are used to generate floats distributed so that the distribution function is proportional to `arcsin(sqrt(x))`, and these floats are dumped to the file *generated\_rand\_numbers*.
 Then these numbers are read from the file and center-of-mass of this distribution is computed.
-The answer should be *5/8 = 0.625*.
+The answer should be `5/8 = 0.625`.

+Running of all the tests can take about a minute.
+Rust test can take time to install some crates.
+Haskell test can demand manual installation of some packages (see `Haskell/io.cabal`).

 ### How to use

-WARNING: Running of all the tests can take tens of minutes!
-Do not run Haskell tests to see results quickly.
-R and Python tests can also last minutes.
-Rust test can take time to install some crates.

 To run all the tests, execute
 `$ ./runMe.sh`
-Comment some lines containing `./run.sh` in that file if you do not want run tests for some languages.
+Comment some lines containing `./run.sh` in `runMe.sh` file if you do not want run tests for some languages.

 Test results are stored in `report` files.
 To see them, run